Rochford Hundred RFC

 Rochford Hundred Rugby Club is an English rugby union club based in Hawkwell near Rochford in Essex.
-The first XV team currently play in the National League 2 East having been promoted from the London & South East Premier, as champions in 2019–20.
+The first XV team currently play in Regional 2 Anglia, having been relegated from the Regional 1 South East in season 2023–24.
 The club also operates other adult teams and a full academy set-up of junior teams for both boys and girls.